-The friction experienced when individuals try to move a stationary object on a surface is Static friction, without actually triggering any relative motion between the body and the surface which it is on.
+The friction experienced when individuals try to move a stationary object on a surface, without actually triggering any relative motion between the body and the surface which it is on.

 It can be explained as the force of friction which precisely balances the applied force for the duration of the stationary state of the body.

 The static frictional force is self-regulating, i.e. static friction will at all times be equivalent and opposite to the force applied.R is the reaction force because of the weight W. The external force is F, and fr is the friction.
 F = -fr when no motion takes place.